 Intercultural cities have a diverse population including people of different nationalities and origins, and with different languages or religions/beliefs.

-The city officials publicly advocate respect for diversity and a pluralistic city identity.
+City officials publicly advocate respect for diversity and a pluralistic city identity.
 The city actively combats prejudice and discrimination and ensures equal opportunities for all by adapting its governance structures, institutions and services to the needs of a diverse population, without compromising the principles of human rights, democracy and the rule of law.